ylatuya/cerbero-docs/start.md

 Note: MinGW can consume MSVC-style `.lib` import libraries too, but it is sometimes unable to resolve variables defined in them, so we always generate `.dll.a` import libraries since those don't have this problem.

 #### Logging

+Cerbero always logs all stdout and stderr output to `~/cerbero/logs`.
+The logging for each build step described above is stored inside a configuration-specific directory with a flat namespace.

+For instance, the configure log for cross-compiling glib on 32-bit Windows on Linux would be stored at `~/cerbero/logs/windows_x86/glib-configure.log`.

+The steps that are logged here are `fetch`, `extract`, `configure`, `compile`, `install`, and for Windows `gen_library_file`.

+When building with Meson, one might need to look at the internal logging stored by Meson itself.
+That can be found in the source build directory.
+For example, `~/cerbero/sources/linux_x86_64/gstreamer-1.0-1.8/cerbero-build-dir/meson-logs/meson-log.txt`.